 They’re the ones that can put the adoption of blockchain technology on the fast track, according to Peled.
 “Generally speaking, market makers are the organizations that innovate.
 They’re the ones that create new goods and services, in addition to new business processes for existing goods and services.
 Industry groups provide technical advice on industry trends, and are typically funded by members of affiliated networks.
 Their role is to encourage best practices by making recommendations to their members and audience.
 Regulators are the organizations that enforce the rules of play, and are keen to support innovations that are blockchain-based.
 That being said, we are still in the stage of scaling the infrastructure foundations that will facilitate this disruption.
 Companies like us at Orbs, which is a public blockchain scaling the first-generation protocol base-layers, are racing to accomplish competitiveness with traditional, centralized computing services.
 We have the brightest minds working on accomplishing this in ambitious timelines, because this is the foundation that will facilitate the new businesses of economy 3.0.”

 With all this in mind, it shouldn’t come as a surprise that blockchain technology serves as one of the most disruptive technological innovations of the modern era.
 It opens new networks by improving efficiencies and increasing accessibility, and addresses a wide range of challenges across countless industries.
-Now is the time for anyone and everyone to embrace blockchain technology and its potential, because as Larry Summers famously said, “The people who rejected the Internet as a curiosity for scientists were on the wrong side of history, the people who rejected digital photography as really an artificial thing were on the wrong side of history… So it seems to me that the people who confidently reject all the innovation here [blockchain technology] are on the wrong side of history.”Opinions expressed here by Contributors are their own.
+Now is the time for anyone and everyone to embrace blockchain technology and its potential, because as Larry Summers famously said, “The people who rejected the Internet as a curiosity for scientists were on the wrong side of history, the people who rejected digital photography as really an artificial thing were on the wrong side of history… So it seems to me that the people who confidently reject all the innovation here [blockchain technology] are on the wrong side of history.”Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.